ibrahimtrahim/E-Commerce-SQL-Analysis/README.md

 ## Analysis
 This section contains SQL analyses that answer the business questions and produce actionable insights.
-All queries and inline observations are in the [analysis.sql](analysis.sql) file — run them in SSMS and review the exported results.
+All queries and inline observations are in the [Analysis.sql](Analysis.sql) file — run them in SSMS and review the exported results.

  ## 📊 Insights & Recommendations